EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 The SessionForm class defines the Google Protocol Remote Procedure Call (RPC) message to and from the front end.
 It has the extra field `confWebSafeKey` in order for the session to be attached to the specified Conference object.
+This is a required field when creating a session.

+### Speaker entity
 Each speaker has been implemented as its own entity.
 This allows the storing of extra information such as speaker organization, email, website, which wouldn't make sense to be stored in the Session class.
 A speaker could speak at more that one session,